esaltzm/weather-database/README.md

 # Weather Database

 This project was inspired by not wanting to pay to use someone else's historical weather API.
 After running out of a free trial for the weather.com, I got to thinking - the many paid weather APIs out there are not all funding weather stations or satellites and collecting their own data, right!?
 I assume they take their data from a public source such as the NOAA and then sell this data processed into an easily accessible API, so I attempted to do the same thing on my own.
 <br/>To begin with, I used a shell script to downloaded a year's worth of data from the [NOAA RAP weather model](https://www.ncei.noaa.gov/products/weather-climate-models/rapid-refresh-update), which offers weather data at a resolution of 1 hour and every 12km over the coverage area - it was around 250GB of raw data.
 This weather data is stored in the GRIB2 file format, which I parsed using the Python modules xarray (with the cfgrib engine) and pandas.
 After loading the parameters I was interested in to a pandas dataframe, I was able to pass each datapoint as a row in a MariaDB SQL table.
-This table is hosted by Amazon Web Services RDS service - adding a year's data was over 130 million individual rows, and took nearly two days!
+This table is hosted by Amazon Web Services RDS service - adding a year's data was over 130 million individual rows, and took nearly two days.
 Overall, this project taught me a lot about database administration and its challenges.

 Here is the first image I received after processing the data (using matplotlib), showing a map of temperature over the coverage area:
 <img src="https://i.imgur.com/j5y0S6L.png" alt="heatmap contour plot of temperature, showing a rough outline of north america" width="500"/>